-The goal of this task is to procure the necessary equipment to successfully complete the construction and installation of the project.
+The goal of this task is to procure the necessary equipment to successfully complete the construction and installation of the project, which will include the procurement of at least 88 L2 charging ports and at least 12 DCFC charging ports.

-Procure the necessary equipment needed to complete the project, including but not limited to, the appropriate EVSE and any materials needed for the construction and installation of the project.
+Procure the necessary equipment needed to complete the project, including but not limited to, at least 88 L2 charging ports and at least 12 DCFC charging ports, the appropriate EVSE and any materials needed for the construction and installation of the project.
 Submit to the CAM copies of invoices or proof of procurement for all equipment items as they are procured.